inmanta/terraform/README.md

 > :heavy_check_mark: (*supported*)

 You can pick whatever version of any provider available in the terraform registry, you only need to provide three values:
- - `namespace`: a section in the terraform registry, in which the the provider is present.
+ - `namespace`: a section in the terraform registry, in which the provider is present.
 More information [here](https://www.terraform.io/docs/internals/module-registry-protocol.html#namespace)
  - `type`: the name of the provider, in the previously mentioned namespace.  :warning: This might be different from its display name.
  - `version` (optional, defaults to `"latest"`)  The version of the provider to use, if none is selected, the latest one is picked up.
 We advise to pin the version, to avoid any surprise if a new version of the provider is released.